Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/services/tfm_ps_integration_guide.rst

 Flash Filesystem and Flash Interfaces
 =====================================

+The non-hierarchical filesystem and flash interfaces reside under Internal Trusted Storage service directory.
+The way PS service uses them depends on the config option ``TFM_PARTITION_INTERNAL_TRUSTED_STORAGE``.

+When TF-M Internal trusted storage service is active (i.e.
-The PS service reuses the non-hierarchical filesystem and flash interfaces provided by the TF-M Internal Trusted Storage service.
-It stores encrypted, authenticated objects by making service calls to the ITS service.
-When the ITS service receives requests from the PS partition, it handles the request by using a separate filesystem context.
+``TFM_PARTITION_INTERNAL_TRUSTED_STORAGE`` = ON), all file system and storage interfaces are built as part of ITS service library.
+Thus, the PS service stores encrypted, authenticated objects by making service calls to the ITS service.

+When TF-M Internal trusted storage service is disabled (i.e.
+``TFM_PARTITION_INTERNAL_TRUSTED_STORAGE`` = OFF), all file system and storage interfaces are built as part of PS service library.
+Thus, the PS service stores encrypted, authenticated objects by making standard function calls to the file system within its own partition code.

 The ITS filesystem and flash interfaces and their implementation can be found in ``secure_fw/partitions/internal_trusted_storage/flash_fs`` and